rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Block-lattice accounting

-As mentioned for our distributed accounting system we choose to build on a block-lattice stucture.
+As mentioned for our distributed accounting system we choose to build on a block-lattice structure.
 As illustrated in figure \ref{block_lattice} every user has a personal blockchain structured as a chronological, one-dimensional string of "blocks".
 Every block will include a cryptographically secure hash identifying what block preceded it.
 Because of the trapdoor effect of the hash,